openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 > Sparks, A.H., Del Ponte, E.M., dos Santos Alves, K., Foster, Z.,
 > Grünwald, N. (2020). *Compendium of R code and data for ‘Status and
 > Best Practices for Reproducible Research In Plant Pathology’*.
-> Accessed 21 Apr 2020.
+> Accessed 17 Jul 2020.
 Online at
 > <https://doi.org/10.5281/zenodo.1250665>

 ### How to download or install